-I wrote several pieces on his behalf, including this VentureBeat op-ed on the potential for Apple Watch to disrupt the digital watch market:
+I wrote several pieces on Mr. Kumar’s behalf, including this VentureBeat op-ed on the potential for Apple Watch to disrupt the digital watch market:

 I revised, proofed, and performed several substantial, line-by-line copyedits of TapSense’s 2015 Guide to Mobile Game Monetization eBook.
 As well, I managed the company blog with frequent posts on events, launches, and other company updates.

 Since 2010, I’ve worked as a copywriter on numerous projects with Very True Story, an SF design firm and production studio.
 They’re a superlative team of designers headed by Adam Glickfield and I’ve had the pleasure of working with them on campaigns for Electronic Arts, MobileIron, United Way, and Blackboard amongst many others.
 My work involves generating scripts, concepts, and copy for the studio’s signature web animations.
 Concepts are then refined collaboratively between producer, designer, writer (me), and client.
 Here’s a few that I’ve worked on:

 My first cover story for SF Weekly.
 An investigation into the possibilities of digital storytelling on iOS through profiles of two local creative endeavors: Madefire, a publisher of motion books seeking to disrupt the comics mainstream and A Silent History, a unique digital-only novel.

 Following the tragic suicide of Aaron Swartz, I profiled three Bay Area organizations with which he was deeply involved—Internet Archive, EFF, and Noisebridge—to discuss his legacy and their ongoing commitment to keeping online information, and its champions, free.